Christian Convery: Career

 From 2019 to 2020, Convery took on the leading role of Morgan in the Disney Channel series Pup Academy.
 His performance earned him the Best Lead Actor award in Television Series at the 2020 Young Artist Awards.

 In 2021, Convery was cast in his breakthrough role as Gus, a deer-human hybrid protagonist, in the Netflix post-apocalyptic fantasy series Sweet Tooth.
 The series, based on Jeff Lemire's comic book series of the same name, showed Convery alongside Will Forte and Nonso Anozie, and ran for multiple seasons (2021–2024).

 He subsequently portrayed Rob Horton in The Tiger Rising, a drama film adaptation of Kate DiCamillo's novel, working with Dennis Quaid and Queen Latifah.
 In 2023, Convery appeared in the Elizabeth Banks comedy horror film Cocaine Bear.
 He also starred opposite Theo James in Neon's 2025 Stephen King adaption The Monkey directed by Oz Perkins.
 Convery appears in Guillermo del Toro's Netflix adaptation of Frankenstein.
-The cast includes Jacob Elordi and Oscar Isaac.
+He appears with Anne Hathaway, Ewan McGregor, and Maisy Stella in the 2026 feature film The End of Oak Street.

 Upcoming projects

-Convery is cast alongside Anne Hathaway and Ewan McGregor in the J.J.
-Abrams-directed Warner Bros. feature film, Flowervale Street.

-In January 2025, it was announced that Convery will star in the comedy film Rolling Loud, directed by Jeremy Garelick, alongside Owen Wilson and Matt Riffe.
-He is also set to take over the voice role of Oliver Grayson in Season 3 of Prime Video's Invincible.
-In April 2025, it was announced that Convery will star in coming-of-age dramedy film (Saint) Peter produced by Peter Farrelly along side Anna Sawai, Pete Holmes, Harvey Guillén, Judy Greer, and Douglas Hodge.